Ultimate Slow Cooker Pulled Pork

 Turn off the slow cooker and transfer the pork to a cutting board.
 If the pork has a bone in it, remove and discard it.
 Use two forks to shred the meat, discarding any connective tissue, and large clumps of fat.

 Remove the cooking liquid and skim most of the fat from its surface.
 Discard the fat then set the cooking liquid aside.

 If using barbecue sauce, add it to the slow cooker and stir in the shredded pork.
-If the mixture needs to be thinned out a little, add back some of the reserved cooking liquid.
-If you’re not using barbecue sauce, add the shredded pork back to the slow cooker and stir in enough cooking liquid so that the pork is moistened.
+For even more flavor, add back some of the reserved cooking liquid.
+If you’re not using barbecue sauce, add the shredded pork and the cooking liquid back to the slow cooker.
 Taste and season with salt, additional vinegar, or hot sauce as needed.

 Adam and Joanne's Tips

-- Fish Sauce: Fish sauce can be found in the international aisle in most grocery stores, in international markets, or online.
+- Fish Sauce: Find fish sauce in the international aisle of most grocery stores, in international markets, or online.
 It has a salty-sour flavor and is something we use to elevate flavors in savory dishes or dishes with lengthy cooking times.
 On Inspired Taste, you see us use it in our Homemade Pho recipe.
 If you do not have any, Worcestershire sauce is a good substitute.

 - Searing the pork: Some readers have asked why we don’t brown the pork first.
 We’ve tried it, and while it adds a bit more flavor, in this case, the difference isn’t overwhelming.
 We skip the step.
 If you prefer, you can sear the outside of the pork in the same skillet you plan to make the onion-garlic mixture.
 Searing will leave some browned stuck bits to the bottom of the skillet that you can scrape up when you add the water later on.